huntergregal/mimipenguin/README.md

 * openssh-server 1:7.3p1-1 (Active SSH connections - sudo usage)

 ## Building
-* To Build the C variant simply run `make` in the root directory of the project
+* To Build the C variant release simply run `make` in the root directory of the project
+* To build a debug binary with debug prints run `make debug`
+* To build a static linked binaries run `make static`

 ## Notes
 * Password moves in memory - still honing in on 100% effectiveness